Occupational therapy can make all the difference in Duchenne and Becker muscular dystrophy

 CureDuchenne Certified Occupational Therapist Certification Process and Requirements

-1. Complete online or in-person “Duchenne Muscular Dystrophy: Current understanding and treatment” course
+- Complete the full course, “Duchenne Muscular Dystrophy: Current understanding and treatment” onsite or online

-1. Pass Certification exam with 80% accuracy or better
+- Pass the Certification exam with 80% accuracy or better

 Annual Recertification Requirements